History of Goa: Paleolithic and Mesolithic era

 Until 1993 the existence of humans in Goa during the Paleolithic and Mesolithic period was highly debated.
-The discovery of rock art engravings on lateritic platforms and granite boulders from Usgalimal on the banks of west-flowing river Kushavati River, has shed light on the prehistory of Goa.
+The discovery of rock art engravings on lateritic platforms and granite boulders from Usgalimal on the banks of west-flowing river in Kushavati, has shed light on the prehistory of Goa.
 The rock shelter at Usgalimal has enough space for 25 to 30 people.
 The perennial stream in the vicinity which might have served Stone Age man for centuries as a source of water.
 An anthropomorphic figure of Mother goddess and tectiforms resembling tree-like motifs have been found.
 This site was discovered by Dr P.P.Shirodkar.
 Exploration of several Mesolithic sites of the Mandovi-Zuari basin, at other sites such as Keri, Thane, Anjuna, Mauxim, Kazur in Quepem, Virdi, has led to the discovery of several scrapers, points, bores, cones, etc. A hand axe has also been found at Usgalimal.
 Further unifacial choppers were recovered on a flat-based pebble of quartzite from a pebble conglomerate at Shigaon on the Dudhsagar River.
-Shirodakar made a detailed study of the rock engravings and dated them to Upper Paleolithic and Mesolithic phases, or to 20,000-30,000 BC.
+Shirodakar made a detailed study of the rock engravings and dated them to Upper Paleolithic and Mesolithic phases, or to 20,000–30,000 BC.
 These discoveries have demonstrated that the region had been supporting a population of hunter-gatherers well before the advent of agriculture.
 Evidence of Palaeolithic cave existence can be seen at Dabolim, Adkon, Shigaon, Fatorpa, Arli, Maulinguinim, Diwar, Sanguem, Pilerne, Aquem-Margaon et cetera.
 Difficulty in carbon dating the laterite rock compounds has posed a problem in determining the exact time period.